Get all the latest data for Copenhagen

 Could property prices jump again in Copenhagen as of 2026?

-The single biggest demand-side trigger that could push prices higher again would be a further easing in mortgage rates, because even a small improvement in borrowing costs unlocks significant purchasing power in Copenhagen's high-price environment and tends to bring sidelined buyers back into the market quickly.
+The biggest demand-side trigger would be lower mortgage rates, because even a small monthly-payment improvement can bring more Copenhagen buyers back into the market at the same time.

 Please also note that we regularly publish and update real estate price forecasts for Copenhagen here.